Media in Manchester: Film

 Manchester is featured in several Hollywood films such as My Son, My Son!
 (1940), directed by Charles Vidor and starring Brian Aherne and Louis Hayward.
 The city was also mentioned frequently in Grand Hotel (1932), in which an industrialist, played by Wallace Beery, frantically tries to secure a deal with a cotton company based in Manchester, and it was also mentioned very briefly by Myrna Loy in Too Hot to Handle (1938).
 Others include Velvet Goldmine starring Ewan McGregor, and Sir Alec Guinness's The Man in the White Suit.
 More recently, the entire city of Manchester is engulfed in runaway fires in the 2002 film 28 Days Later.
 The 2004 Japanese animated film, Steamboy was partly set in Manchester, during the times of the industrial revolution.
-The city is also home to the Manchester International Film Festival and has held the Commonwealth film festival.
+The city has held the Commonwealth Film Festival and it has been the home of the biennial Insight Film Festival (2007-2013).
+Since 2015, it has hosted the Manchester Film Festival.

 In recent years a number of Hollywood films have been filmed in Manchester, with the city historic Northern Quarter district used due to its pre-WW2 architecture.
 In 2010, the car chase scene in Captain America: The First Avenger was filmed on Dale Street in the Northern Quarter.
 Producers chose Manchester because of its resemblance to 1940s New York City with its high buildings dating from pre-WW2 and the site is a shortlisted UNESCO world heritage site.
 In 2004, the Northern Quarter district was also used for the filming of Alfie.

 The 2009 film Sherlock Holmes was extensively filmed in Manchester alongside London and Liverpool.
 The movie was filmed in such locations as the Northern Quarter, Jersey Street in Ancoats and inside Manchester Town Hall.